Brand Hong Kong

 A "Notes and Instructions" sheet is sent together with the tax return.
 Please read it carefully before completing the return.
 The following may help you :

-Mortgage loan interest incurred for the acquisition of a property let is not deductible in computing the Property Tax payable.
-Deduction for the interest expenses will only be considered under Personal Assessment, and such claim must be made in a Tax Return - Individuals (B.I.R.
-60).
+5. Mortgage loan interest incurred for the acquisition of a property let is not deductible in computing the Property Tax payable.
+Deduction for the interest expenses will only be considered under Personal Assessment, and such claim must be made in a Tax Return - Individuals (BIR60).

-If any one of the owners wishes to elect for personal assessment for the year, details of each owner electing personal assessment should be stated in Part 5.
-To complete the election process, the individual owner may be required to complete a Tax Return - Individuals (B.I.R.
-60), which may be sent to him/her later.
-Please note that if the owner is a married person and both of them have income chargeable to tax, the election must be made by the couple jointly in the Tax Return-Individuals.
+If any one of the owners wishes to elect for personal assessment for the year, please complete the "Elect for Personal Assessment" column in Part 1.
+To complete the election process, the individual owner may be required to complete a Tax Return - Individuals (BIR60), which may be sent to him/her later.
+Please note that if the owner is a married person and both of them have income chargeable to tax, the election must be made by the couple jointly in the Tax Return-Individuals for the year of assessment up to 2017/18.
 Please read Personal Assessment for more information about election for personal assessment by a married couple.

 Also see Property Tax : What you need to know as a property owner for more information about how property tax is charged on income from properties.